TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-azurecostmanagement-awsconnectorissue.md

 * **I’m unable to create a connector using my AWS credentials**<br>
 This may happen due to the following reasons:

   1. Invalid AWS credentials.
-Please check your AWS credentials and whether they are active<br>
+Please check your AWS credentials and whether they are active.
   2. Only 1 connector can be created for a consolidated account.
-Hence, if someone has already created a connector for the same consolidated account, we suggest you reach out to them to grant you access to the connector<br>
+Hence, if someone has already created a connector for the same consolidated account, we suggest you reach out to them to grant you access to the connector.

  * **I want to view my Azure and AWS costs together**<br>
  In order to view Azure and AWS costs together, we take the help of Management Group scopes in Azure and follow the steps: